MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Additional Experiments and Details

 \textbf{Vision Tasks.} For 5-layer model experiments, we use a CNN whose first two layers are convolutional layers with 6 and 16 output channels and 5 kernel size; and last 3 layers are fully connected layers with 120, 84, and 10 output dimensionality.
 We use ReLU activation in all layers except the last one and maxpool on the outputs convolutional layers.
 We use a constant learning rate of $1e{-}3$ for MADA, Adam, HyperAdam; and $1e{-}2$ learning rate and 0.9 momentum coefficient for SGD with momentum.
-We initialize \Mada from Adam state, we set hyper lr for $\beta_1, \beta_2$ to $1e{-}4$ and for the other variables to $1e{-}2$.
+We initialize \Mada from Adam state, we set hyper learning rate for $\beta_1, \beta_2$ to $1e{-}4$ and for the other variables to $1e{-}2$.
 We use batch size of 256 and train for 50 epochs.
 For ResNet-9 experiments, we use the model implementation from \url{https://github.com/Moddy2024/ResNet-9}.
-We use one cycle lr scheduler with $1e{-2}$ peak lr for \Mada, Adam, HyperAdam and $1e{-1}$ peak lr for SGD with momentum.
-Again we initialize \Mada from Adam, we set hyper lr for $\beta_1$ to $1e{-}4$, for $\beta_2$ to $1e{-}4$ and for the other variables to $1e{-}2$..
+We use one cycle learning rate scheduler with $1e{-2}$ peak learning rate for \Mada, Adam, HyperAdam and $1e{-1}$ peak learning rate for SGD with momentum.
+Again we initialize \Mada from Adam, we set hyper learning rate for $\beta_1$ to $1e{-}4$, for $\beta_2$ to $1e{-}4$ and for the other variables to $1e{-}2$.
 We use batch size of 400 and train for 50 epochs.